 The exhibition title references an eponymously titled book by Wes Jackson—a pioneer of the sustainable agriculture movement who founded The Land Institute in 1976—in which he explores the tensions between a self-regulating ecosphere and the human drive to subject it to the demands of agricultural systems.

 The work of Cui Fei begins in the wild, accumulating large quantities of stones, thorns, seeds, or vine tendrils that, when returning to the studio, are incorporated into sculpture, works on paper, installations or further integrated into unexpected monoprinting and casting processes.
-The repetition of form in Cui Fei’s work follows the patterns of Chinese calligraphy and other pictograph-based languages, however, its meaning transcends the specificity of nation, culture or ethnicity in favor the universally accessible natural forms.
+The repetition of form in Cui Fei’s work follows the patterns of Chinese calligraphy and other pictograph-based languages, however, its meaning transcends the specificity of nation, culture, or ethnicity in favor the universally accessible natural forms.

-Jenny Perlin’s work in film, video, installation and drawing emerges from interdisciplinary research in history, literature and linguistics.
+Jenny Perlin’s work in film, video, installation, and drawing emerges from interdisciplinary research in history, literature, and linguistics.
 In a series of red, orange, and yellow oil stick works on paper, Perlin addresses philosopher Henri Bergson’s assertion of orange as a space of connection and sympathy with its component parts, red and yellow.
 With the metaphor of the color spectrum, Bergson finds a method to help the reader actively visualize and experience his complex concepts about duration and intuition.
 As in much of Perlin’s practice, these works on paper render visible cultural and historic factors that underlie scientific and linguistic systems and our perception of natural and built environments.

 Mary Simpson’s paintings, watercolors, and drawings have long alluded to mythologies of ancient and contemporary culture, referencing the human and natural forms through poetic abstractions.
-Following the 2016 U.S. presidential election, the work turned to more representative depictions of flowers in an attempt to address an unsettling political climate with blatant acts of beauty.
+Following the 2016 U.S. presidential election, the work turned to more representative depictions of flowers to address an unsettling political climate with blatant acts of beauty.
 The ongoing series of watercolors and ink drawings have since become a ritual-like act, or active form of meditation—whereby each day the artist is performing, replicating, and sequencing floral images in the studio.